 - What about sliced or chopped hard-boiled eggs

 - Toss in some corn (fresh is best, but canned will work)

 - Feeling crazy?
 Chop or slice some jicama (an undervalued tuberous root vegetable in my opinion)

 - Also in the crazy category would be adding beets, shredded or sliced; hubba, hubba!

-- Make it Keto by using shredded chicken or rotisserie chicken
+- Make it Keto by using shredded chicken or rotisserie chicken, free of additives.

 - Dress in a Keto dressing or simply with an olive oil and vinegar vinaigrette.

 More delicious and fresh salads: